aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/working-with-merged-cells/_index.md

 In the latest versions of MS Word, the cells are merged horizontally by its width.
 Whereas, the merge flags were used in the older technique,  like Cell.CellFormat.HorizontalMerge.
 The merge flags are not used when cells are horizontally merged by their width and it is also not possible to detect which cells are merged.
 Aspose.Words provides ConvertToHorizontallyMergedCells method to convert cells which are horizontally merged by its width to the cell horizontally merged by flags.
 It simply transforms the table and adds new cells when needed.

-The following code example shows the working of the above-mentioned method.
+The following code example demonstrates the working of the above-mentioned method.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ColumnsAndRows-ConvertToHorizontallyMergedCells-ConvertToHorizontallyMergedCells.java" >}}